 Air Source Heat Pump Installation Edinburgh

 A heat pump is an energy-efficient and eco-friendly investment for your home that will lower your energy bills and keep your home warm all winter.
-At The Edinburgh Boiler Company, we’re proud to be the highest-rated heating company in Scotland, offering air source heat pump installation services at competitive prices.
+Choose us as award winning installers for your heat pump installation

 Here’s a video that features a recently completed a heat pump installation for a local Edinburgh customer who kindly provided an informative review of our service, alongside briefly explaining some of the benefits of a heat pump over a traditional gas boiler.

 understanding heat pumps

 The Air Source Heat Pump takes heat from the air and boosts it to a higher temperature using a heat pump.
 Using electricity and refrigerant technology, the pump compresses refrigerant to increase its temperature.
 It then condenses back into a liquid to release it as stored heat.
 Heat is sent to your radiators or underfloor heating.